Applying to the best pre-med schools? Check out our College Application Boot Camp. Submit your best application!

 Now, as a very satisfied anesthesiologist, I can say that my pre-med courses not only taught me the facts I needed to know, it taught me how to think like a scientist, how to analyze information- whether it comes from a reputable source or is anecdotal, and how to see the person as a whole and not a disease or pathology.

-From Ashton Mays, nursing student at Duke and former Sweet Briar College pre-med student:
+From Ashton Mays, a nursing student at Duke and former Sweet Briar College pre-med student:

 I decided I wanted to go into nursing at the beginning of my junior year at Sweet Briar.
 Being a psychology major really helped because of the various mental health topics required/recommended for completion of the major.